 - glaucoma, when fluid pressure builds up in your eye

 - cataracts, or the clouding of the lens of your eye

 - diabetic retinopathy, when blood vessels in the back of your eye (retina) become damaged

-These conditions can result in vision loss over time.
+These conditions can result in vision loss and even blindness over time.

 Make sure to schedule regular eye exams with an ophthalmologist.
 Any change in your vision should be taken seriously.

-Early detection of diabetic retinopathy, for example, can prevent or postpone blindness in
+Early detection of vision problems can prevent serious problems.
+For example, early detection of diabetic retinopathy, for example, can prevent or postpone blindness in